FilterAsync/node-auth-graphql/README.md

+# react-apollo

-A modern web authentication built essentially with GraphQL.
+A modern web authentication built essentially with React and GraphQL.

 ## Notable Technologies